I am interested in installing Ubuntu on VMware on my PC. (for learning). questions:

-1. I want to know which app should I install. my guess is that I need VMware workstation. correct?
+1. What software should I install?
+My guess is that I need VMware Workstation.
+Correct?

-2. I thought it was free for home users but then I received a thirth day trial code in mail.
-Is there a better way/app ?
+2. I thought VMWare Workstation was free for home users, but then I received a thirty day trial code in mail.
+Is there a better way or software I can use instead?

-3. What other VM app are there?
-I understand red hat has one. can anyone suggest?
+3. What other visualization software are there?
+I understand that Red Hat has one.
+Can I get more suggestions?

-3. I suggest you to use Virtual Box.
-It's open-source and very easy to use.
-It was developed by Sun (wich was acquired by Oracle some time ago) and have constantly updates.
+3. I suggest you use Virtual Box.
+It is free and open-source, and very easy to use.
+It was developed by Sun Microsystems (which was acquired by Oracle Corporation in 2010) and is being constantly updated.

-I have an Ubuntu running on my Windows 7 x64 with it without problems.
+I have a Ubuntu VM running on my Windows 7 x64 without any problems.

 VMware Workstation is not free.
 VMware player is free, but you need to already have a virtual machine image to get it going.